| The original blacksmith shop was reported to be the first business in New Plymouth, owned and

 his blacksmith training and he shod many horses and mules; deciding that this was the occupation he wanted

+to pursue.
 In 1919, he went into partnership with Ray Chatfield and bought tools and supplies for

 blacksmithing.
 In 1920 he bought Ray Chatfield out and rented the building until 1926 whenhe purchased a